-We play this rule in full.
+This rule is played in full.

 Under relevant situations, the umpire calls the batter out before the ball is caught and the play is still live.

 The runners may advance, after the ball has been touched by a fielder or hit the ground, like any other catch or near catch situation.